tghastly/PYNQ-1/docs/source/overlays/base_overlay/pynq-z1/pynq-z1_base_overlay.rst

 Data can be stream from DDR memory to the HDMI output.
 The Pynq HDMI Out python instance contains framebuffers to allow for smooth display of video data.

-See the `pynq-z1_base_overlay_video.ipynb <https://github.com/xilinx/PYNQ/blob/master/docs/source/pynq-z1_base_overlay_video.ipynb>`_ notebook in the getting started directory for examples of using the HDMI In and Out.
+See the `PYNQ Z1 base overlay video notebook <./pynq-z1_base_overlay_video.ipynb>`_ which shows examples of using the HDMI in and out.
+The notebook can also be found on the board in the getting started directory.

 Mic in